Sycamore

 We will change reading books on Mondays and Thursdays.
 Please make sure your child has their reading book in school every day.

-PE: In our PE lessons we will be focusing on dodging and simple dance and then ball skills and gymnastics.
+PE: In our PE lessons we will be focusing on developing our ball skills.

-PSHE: Our sessions this term will focus on 'Me and My Relationships' and 'Valuing Difference'.
+PSHE: Our sessions this term will focus on 'Keeping Safe' and 'Rights and Respect'.

 Knowledge Organiser